Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 *Functions:* functions with the `export` keyword prefix are exported (and so made available in another file when imported).
 Other functions exist at the non-exported file level.
 No functions are defiend within a function scope.
 References within a function are to one of the file scopes.
 Names in the file scope must be orthogonal.
 There are no disambiguating procedures for multiply defined functions sobe careful with your names.
 It is an error for two functions to exist with the same name and visible within a scope.

 Importing is achieved with the `import` keyword.
-It takes a string constant giving a path relative to the current file.
+It takes a string constant giving a path relative to the current file or a URL.

 ## Structured data